-For housekeeping purposes, judges need this No-Duty mechanism for use in preemptively closing the door on plaintiffs whose claims are trivial, incomplete, far-fetched, overreaching, or otherwise deemed to involve policy deliberations that courts, even though defendants may be at fault, ought to stay out of.
-The effect of this Duty rule in Palsgraf is that even though the railroad was at fault in boarding passengers, plaintiff Palsgraf nevertheless loses her case when the Court of Appeals concludes that the railroad, as to her, owed no legal Duty of care.
-The precise nature of this thing called Duty, and just what it is that judges do, intellectually, in deciding if someone such as Helen Palsgraf is owed a Duty (and is therefore entitled to go to trial on the Negligence issue), is a matter which The Law pretty much keeps under its hat.
-Judge Cardozo, in his majority opinion dismissing Palsgraf's suit, attempts only a fuzzy definition of the Duty of Reasonable Care in holding that the Long Island Railroad owed no Duty to the woman pinned under the railroad's platform scales.182
+For housekeeping purposes, judges need this No Duy mech nism for use in preemptively closing the door on plaintiffs who claims are trivial, incomplete, far-fetched, overreaching, or other wise deemed to involve policy deliberations that courts, on though defendants may be at fault, ought to stay out of.
+The effect of this Duty rule in Palsgraf is that even though the milmad was fault in boarding passengers, plaintiff Palsgraf nevertheles lox her case when the Court of Appeals concludes that the milroid a to her, owed no legal Duty of care.
+The precise nature of this thin called Duty, and just what it is that judges do, intellectually, in the ciding if someone such as Helen Palsgraf is owed a Duty (and therefore entitled to go to trial on the Negligence issue), is a man ter which The Law pretty much keeps under its hat.
+Judge Car dozo, in his majority opinion dismissing Palsgraf's mit, attempt only a fuzzy definition of the Duty of Reasonable Care in holding that the Long Island Railroad owed no Duty to the woman pinned under the railroad's platform scales.182

-This description of Duty as a judicial doorkeeping device for early screening of tort claims focuses on the functional role of the Duty concept.
-The (No) Duty concept, which Cardozo discusses in theoretical, substantive, rule-of-law terms, is legal shorthand for closing courthouse doors on prospective lawsuits judged unworthy of closer attention by judge and jury.
-In his Palsgraf opinion, Cardozo describes Duty as part of that broad Negligence equation (see below) that purports to be a blueprint for determining, with neutral principles, the outcomes of accident suits.
-Here then is The Law's - and Cardozo's - principled rationale for closing the door on claimants such as Mrs. Palsgraf.
+This description of Duty as a judicial doorkeeping desict for early screening of tort claims focuses on the functional role of the Duty concept.
+The (No) Duty concept, which Cardon discuss in theoretical, substantive, rule-of-law terms, is legal shorthand for closing courthouse doors on prospective lawsuits judged unworth of closer attention by judge and jury.
+In his Poligraf opinion, (as dozo describes Duty as part of that broad Negligence equation (see below) that purports to be a blueprint for determining, with new tral principles, the outcomes of accident suits.
+188 Here then is The Law's - and Cardozo's - principled rationale for doing the door on claimants such as Mrs. Palsgraf.

-Accident victims, first of all, have overcome a major hurdle to winning their Negligence suits when they prove to the satisfaction of judge and jury that a defendant auto driver or railroad or fox hunter injured them by failing to exercise Reasonable Care.
-Yet, a Negligent defendant's liability must have limits.
-Suppose the Long Island Railroad is Negligent in pushing a passenger with a package onto a crowded car.
+Accident victims, first of all, have overcome a major hurde N winning their Negligence suits when they prove to the suits with of judge and jury that a defendant auto driver or milroad or for hunter injured them by failing to exercise Reasonable Care.
+Yell Negligent defendant's liability must have limits.
+Suppose the long Island Railroad is Negligent in pushing a passenger with a party onto a crowded car.
 Suppose further that the boarding passenger's dislodged package contains a priceless, and fragile, piece of sculpture which falls on the boarding passenger's toe, breaking both the toe and the sculpture.
 The Negligent railroad would undoubtedly be liable for the broken toe, but perhaps should escape liability for the broken work of art.